Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The causes and pathogenesis of tubulointerstitial nephropathies
+Causes and pathogenesis of tubulointerstitial nephropathy

 Causes of tubulointerstitial nephropathy